 In its essence, descriptive studies are used to describe various aspects of the phenomenon.
 In its popular format, descriptive research is used to describe characteristics and/or behaviour of sample population.

-An important distinctive trait of descriptive research compared to alternative types of studies relates to the fact that while descriptive research can employ a number of variables, only one variable is required to conduct a descriptive study.
+An important characteristic of descriptive research relates to the fact that while descriptive research can employ a number of variables, only one variable is required to conduct a descriptive study.
 Three main purposes of descriptive studies can be explained as describing, explaining and validating research findings.

-Descriptive studies are closely associated with observational studies, but they are not limited with observation data collection method, and case studies, as well as, surveys can also be specified as popular data collection methods used with descriptive studies.
+Descriptive studies are closely associated with observational studies, but they are not limited with observation data collection method.
+Case studies and surveys can also be specified as popular data collection methods used with descriptive studies.

 Examples of Descriptive Research